bloom-lang/bud/doc/getstarted.md

 * **channel collections**: collection types that enable sending/receiving asynchronous, unreliable messages
 * **the * operator and pairs method**: the way to combine items from multiple collections.

-# The Big Picture: Bloom Concepts #
+# The Big Picture and the Details #
-*now we're ready to present/review Bloom semantics more carefully, starting with the single-node timestep model, the operator types, and the collection types.*
+Now that you've seen some working Bloom code, hopefully you're ready to delve deeper.
+The [README](README.md) provides links to places you can go for more information.
+Have fun and [stay in touch](http://groups.google.com/group/bloom-lang)!